and print handouts:

 COMMENTS OF USE TO SCOPING STATEMENTS

-FERC Scoping Meetings Drew Large Crowds
+FERC Scoping Meetings Drew Large Crowds for Northeast Energy Direct (NED)

-On the afternoon of Friday, July 24th, Kinder Morgan released its 6,571 page set of new Resource Reports, based on a re-scaled project and still packed with major sections of some of the most impactful aspects of pipeline infrastructure still blank.
+On the afternoon of Friday, July 24th, Kinder Morgan released its 6,571 page set of new Resource Reports, based on a re-scaled project and with major sections of some of the most impactful aspects of pipeline infrastructure still blank.
 The timing of this release, after residents of PA & NY had meetings with the old Resource Reports as their only reference, and just four days before these Scoping Meetings in MA & NH started, was characterized in a range of ways, including “untimely”, “unfair”, and possibly “capricious”.

 The call to halt the current schedule of Scoping Meetings, and to start the Scoping process from scratch with a new 60-day comment period was made over and over, not just from scored of citizens, but from a sizable list of elected officials.